AkshayDhumale/Aerospike-local-deployment/README.md

 # 2. Prerequisites

-> 1.  make sure when you create PVs the directory/folder must present on your machine
+> 1.  make sure when you create PVs the directory OR folder must present on your machine
-> 2. When you create a PV the deafult volumeMode is **Filesystem**. if you are using EBS storage then the it is **Block**
+> 2. When you create a PV the deafult volumeMode is **Filesystem**. if you are using EBS storage then it is **Block**

         storageClassName: aerospike-local
         accessModes: ["ReadWriteOnce"]